The coronavirus pandemic in 2020 has resulted in employment law changes to sick pay rules and working time, so that

 The Statutory Sick Pay (Coronavirus) (Suspension of Waiting Days and General Amendment) Regulations 2020 came into force on 28 March 2020 and suspended the limitation, set out in section 155(1) of the Social Security Contributions and Benefits Act 1992, that Statutory Sick Pay is not payable for the first three qualifying days in a period of entitlement.

 The Statutory Sick Pay (General) Regulations 1982 are also amended to specify when a person isolating because of coronavirus is deemed to be incapable of work, by inserting a schedule which specifies when a person is deemed to be incapable of work because the person is staying at home.

 If you are are self-isolating because of coronavirus, there is more information about the number of days for which you may be paid SSP here:

 Information about SSP (gov.uk)

-The Working Time Regulations were with effect from 28 March 2020 amended to allow annual leave to be carried over into the next 2 years to allow employers and employees more flexibility.
+The Working Time Regulations were, with effect from 28 March 2020, amended to allow annual leave that cannot be taken because of coronavirus to be carried over into the next two leave years to allow employers and employees more flexibility.

 Health And Safety